Rivers, Streams, Lakes & Estuaries (the differences!)

 Wareham, Purbeck, Maria Burns

-If you only remember one thing, remember this: rivers and streams are moving water in a channel, lakes are mostly still water in a basin, and estuaries are where river water meets the sea.
-Everything else follows from that.
+In summary, rivers and streams are moving water in a channel.
+While lakes are mostly still water in a basin.
+And estuaries are where rivers meet the sea.

-Estuaries also teem with wildlife, these are similar to wetlands.
+Estuaries are similar to wetlands, and often teem with wildlife.
 Endangered curlews adore wetlands and surrounding mudflats, as do marsh harriers.
 England has many estuaries, including the Seven Estuary, which migrating birds adore.

 Rivers (moving bodies of water)